 When InGen works with clients, we interact with multiple stakeholders, including head decision-makers, project leads, development directors, marketing department staff, and more.
 We find that the variety of perspectives offers a holistic understanding of their customers’ pain points as well as insights into the best channel solution.

 One of the strongest strategic approaches to omnichannel experiences is personalization.
-Delivering messages that resonate with certain segments of your audience can increase conversion potential, optimize user experience, and drive growth.
+Creating content that speaks to specific target audiences offers a better user experience, making them more likely to convert.
+Think about it; if you see a blog post that displays information exactly the way you want it, you’re more likely to interact with it.
 Knowing your marketing personas and tailoring your marketing channels for the best results helps customers advance through the funnel without any hiccups.

-More than 90% of people now expect brands to offer self-service options.
-Most often, if the process is simple enough, people want to do it themselves.
-Think about ways you can include channels that allow customers to take things into their own hands.
+According to Microsoft’s Global State of Multichannel Service Report, more than 90% of consumers expect self-serve options from the businesses they buy from.
+Many people prefer to complete certain elements of transactions or research on their own instead of trying to get in touch with a customer service representative.
+Consider ways you can. include channels that allow customers to take things into their own hands.
 These channels might include elements such as an FAQ section, self-service portal, user forum, or instructional videos.

 One great example of a self-service channel is the Find a Doctor portal InGen created for Deaconess.
 We wanted the customer experience to be intuitive, streamlined, and offer personalized service.
 We added filtering and searching to help patients choose from the various types of doctors and their services.
 This custom-built feature greatly improved the customer experience.
 Deaconess patients can now access all the information they need to schedule new patient appointments with the click of a button.